(Pocket-lint) - Last year we had a brand new entry-level iPad and a second-generation entry-level Microsoft Surface. How do they compare?

-Surface Go vs iPad 9.7 (2018): Design
+Surface Go 2 vs iPad 10.2: Design

 - Both have metal constructions and rounded corners

-- iPad 9.7 has silver, space grey, and gold colour options
+- iPad has silver, space grey, and gold colour options

 The iPad offers a premium metal construction with rounded edges and corners and Touch ID on the front beneath the screen.
 On the rear, the Apple logo is positioned in the middle, as usual, while the rear camera lens sits in the top left corner.
 It also has a central Lightning port.

-Surface Go also has a metal construction with rounded corners, but it has a built-in kickstand, a USB-C (non-Thunderbolt) port, a Surface Connect port, and a microSD slot under the kickstand.
+Surface Go 2 also has a metal construction with rounded corners, but it has a built-in kickstand, a USB-C (non-Thunderbolt) port, a Surface Connect port (yes, Microsoft is still persisting with it), and a microSD slot under the kickstand.

-Surface Go vs iPad 9.7 (2018): Display
+Surface Go 2 vs iPad 10.2: Display

 - iPad has a 9.7-inch display with a 264ppi

 Both have larger displays than their predecessors - Surface Go 2 has a 10.5-inch display up from 10-inch and the iPad now has a 10.2-inch display having moved up from the 9.7-inch display that the iPad utilised for many generations (it's worth noting the 7th generation was also 10.2 rather than 9.7).